mperignon/2016-02-04-Flagstaff/lessons/python/01-numpy.md

  [ 261.
 261. 262.
 262. 263.]]
 ~~~

-Arrays also know how to perform common mathematical operations on their values.
+Arrays also know how to handle common mathematical operations on their values.
 The simplest operations with data are arithmetic:
 add, subtract, multiply, and divide.
  When you do such operations on arrays,